kube-HPC/kube-HPC.github.io/site/learn/IntroductionV2.md

   mul: 200
 ```

-Then you can executed it by pipeline `name`:
+Then you can execute it by the pipeline `name` property:

 ```bash
 # Executes pipeline "numbers" with data=500, mul=200